 Description: Perform UEFI controller connection after driver loading.
 This option is useful for loading filesystem drivers, which usually follow UEFI driver model, and may not start by themselves.
-While effective, this option is not necessary with e.g. APFS loader driver, and may slightly slowdown the boot.
+While effective, this option may not be necessary for drivers performing automatic connection, and may slightly slowdown the boot.